-The problem is that there are many different types of laptop keyboards.
-They vary widely based on the age of the machine and its design.
+Laptop keyboards are all different depending on the manufacturer, the machine’s design, and the age of the computer itself.
 You can carefully pry off some as a whole unit, others you can ease open key by key.
 In some cases, you won’t be able to remove the keyboard at all — because the company didn’t manufacture it that way.

-If you’re having difficulty removing the keys yourself or be too scared of breaking them in the process or damaging the computer itself.
+You might have trouble removing the keys yourself or be too scared of breaking them in the process or damaging the computer itself.
 In that case, take it to a professional.
 Paying a professional will ensure they will clean it without damage.

-If you know how to take your keyboard apart for cleaning, you might even be able to save it from a spill if you clean it right after the accident.
+If you know how to take your keyboard apart for cleaning, you might even be able to save it from a spill if you clean it right after the accident happened.
 In some cases — especially with exposure to moisture — your computer may be a lost cause.
 When in doubt, consult a professional for help.
 Or at least seek confirmation that it’s time to start shopping for a new laptop.

 - Best cheap air purifier deals for July 2021